 Please tell me something, anything that’s better than rich, warm almond flour chocolate chip cookies straight out of the oven?
 I’ll wait… The only thing better is knowing that low carb recipes mean healthy recipes that keep your body and lifestyle goals in sync!
 Yahoo!

-I am a HUGE FAN of almond flour recipes, especially when it comes to sweets.
+I am a HUGE FAN of almond flour recipes, especially when it comes to low carb cookies.
 This almond flour chocolate chip cookies recipe is guaranteed to satisfy your inner Cookie Monster cravings!

 What isn’t to love about cookies and chocolate together?!
 These almond flour chocolate chip cookies will turn anyone’s frown upside down and leave it there…at least until the cookie jar runs dry!